shurong80/NUS-test/README.md

 ## this text is smaller with 2 hash
 ### text with 3 hash (it should be the smallest)
 Go Lunch at 12pm.

-Here is a list we will do later
+Here is a list we will do later:

-*More git
+* More git
-*cloud
+* cloud
+* docker